 Invite them to your launch party to talk about their craft with the customers in attendance.
 Your objective is to create a buzz around your new products, makes loyal customers feel like they’re part of an exclusive club, and generate sales.
 And good news, launch parties achieve that objective.
 84% of consumers re-purchase a product that was initially promoted at a launch party.

-For example: Encourage the customers you invite to bring their friends alone.
+For example: Encourage the customers you invite to bring their friends along.
 Incentivise them with a promotional discount or gift and, of course, the opportunity to schmooze with the “it” crowd you invite.

 Which retailers will benefit from launch parties?